 Most stores are already selling Thanksgiving frozen turkeys in late summer when they put out their Halloween decorations.
 Nabbing one then means you don’t have to worry about rushing for one later.

 Don’t have time to go to the store?
 The are plenty mail order turkeys you can pre-order online to guarantee you have your bird for the Thanksgiving Dinner.
-Crowd Cow, for instance, ships their products fully frozen in airtight packages to ensure a long shelf life in a freezer.
+Porter Road, for instance, ships its products using bio-degradable insulation along with gel packs to ensure a long shelf life in a freezer.

 When should I buy a fresh turkey for Thanksgiving?